Longest Lifespan, Why Do Japanese Live Longer a couple in thre garden

 Part 1: It is All in the Food

-The Japanese diet does not center on delicacies eaten solely for taste.
-In fact, most dishes are munch based on the health benefits people gain from them.
 Conscious decisions are based on ‘What would be good for me?’
 As opposed to ‘What do I feel like eating?’
-This leads one to contemplate what is the diet of the average Japanese person and what are their secrets.
+This leads one to contemplate what the diet of the average Japanese person is and what their secrets are.

 Secret #1: